qubole/streamx/docs/hdfs_connector.rst

   format.class=io.confluent.connect.hdfs.parquet.ParquetFormat
   partitioner.class=io.confluent.connect.hdfs.partitioner.HourlyPartitioner

-.. note:: If you want ot use the field partitioner, you need to specify the ``partition.field.name`` configuration as well to specify the field name of the record.
+.. note:: If you want to use the field partitioner, you need to specify the ``partition.field.name`` configuration as well to specify the field name of the record.

 Hive Integration